DaStWi2000/Thesis-Research/README.md

-# Thesis_Research
+# Thesis Research
-Deep Neural Network
+Using Deep Neural Networks for Acoustic Underwater Channel Estimation in non-LTI systems